komoot/photon/README.md

  - photon's search configuration was developed with a specific test framework.
 It is written in Python and [hosted separately](https://github.com/yohanboniface/osm-geocoding-tester).
  - [R package](https://github.com/rCarto/photon) to access photon's public API with [R](https://www.r-project.org/)
+ - [PhotonDialog](https://github.com/woheller69/PhotonDialog) an Android DialogFragment which lets you search for a city and returns the coordinates of the selected object